 Initially I was interested in photographing everything - I dabbled in portraiture, nature, sport, seascapes, still life and landscapes.
-In more recent times I have concentrated mostly on stonework, heritage and landscape.
+In more recent times I've concentrated mostly on stonework, heritage and landscape.
 I live in a small town in County Wexford and luckily have access to nearby beaches and the trails of the Blackstairs mountain range.
+I take on other photographic work as well - corporate functions, architecture, product photography and still life.

 In 2012 I received a Licentiate from the Irish Photographic Federation (IPF), awarded after having a panel of ten images assessed by some of the country's top photographers, and deemed to have reached the required standard.